 How to use Prodigy in your homeschool curriculum

 1. Create your free account — Use your parent account to monitor your child’s progress with your dashboard and reports, set learning Goals and then send in-game Rewards!

-Tip: If you want to set Assessments for your child and access more in-depth data, create a free teacher account instead.
+Tip: If you want to set Assessments for your child and access more in-depth data, create a free teacher account as well!